-As required in the ORFA By-Law, the Treasurer reminded members that we are required to confirm the auditors for motion was entertained.
+As required in the ORFA By-Law, the Treasurer reminded members that we are required to confirm the auditors for 2016.
+The

-2015.
-The Treasurer recommended that we continue to use the firm of Norton McMullen & Co.
-With no objections a
+Treasurer recommended that we continue to use the firm of Norton McMullen & Co.
+With no objections a motion was entertained.